 “Since involvement with the AFWI, it’s a family [and community] model, rather than just a model for the children or the school.”

 – Alberta physician on how his organization is modifying a mental health capacity-building project for students in school

 Systems are made of the intersecting individuals, organizations, and institutions that deliver early childhood development, addiction, and mental health services.
 People seeking improved health and wellness interact with these systems at various stages.

 Successfully catalyzing change at this level is a long game.
 Policies must be modified or created.
 Funding must be allocated.
 Organizations and entire sectors must find new ways to work together.
-Workforce development must bring the brain story knowledge to thousands of professionals in order to increase competency on the front line.
+Workforce development must bring the Brain Story knowledge to thousands of professionals in order to increase competency on the front lines.

-Ultimately, the knowledge mobilization work that begins with individuals is already changing the way the Province of Alberta makes decisions and allocates resources.
-Change agents who participated in the symposia process have effected large scale policy shifts, including the Government of Alberta's revised Addiction & Mental Health Strategy, the Alberta Ministry of Human Services Social Policy Framework for Alberta and Alberta Health and Wellness' report, "Let's Talk About the Early Years."
+Ultimately, the knowledge-mobilization work that begins with individuals is already changing the way the Province of Alberta makes decisions and allocates resources.
+Change agents who participated in the Symposia process have effected large-scale policy shifts, including the Government of Alberta's revised Addiction & Mental Health Strategy, the Alberta Ministry of Human Services Social Policy Framework for Alberta, and the Alberta Health and Wellness report "Let's Talk About the Early Years."

-“At the decision-maker levels, I didn’t have to go through the story because they had it through the efforts of [AFWI].
+“At the decision-maker levels, I didn’t have to go through the story because they had it through the efforts of [the AFWI].
 We introduced emergency levels for providing [psychosocial] disaster relief and it was just done.
 I haven’t seen government move like that before.
-We had the approval on funding in 48 hours.” – Participant from human services on seeking support from the government following the 2013 floods.
+We had the approval on funding in 48 hours.”

 Theory of Philanthropy